 Back in the day most high school football teams depended heavily on their run game to win by using a ground and pound approach.
 Neshaminy’s history is full of great backs; Bob Baxter, Jamar Brittingham, D’Andre Pollard, Harry Schuh, Jack Stricker, Don Cameron, Wayne Inky Schneider, Barr Brothers, Joe Sroba, Joe Moronese and Georg Coleman just to name a few.
-There have been many great quarterbacks as well; Mason Jones, Errol Faunce, Jim Deitz, Andrew Flogel, Jason Wiater, Pete Cordelli Jr. and many more.
+There have been many great quarterbacks as well; Mason Jones, Errol Faunce, Jim Deitz, Jim Colbert, Andrew Flogel, Jason Wiater, Pete Cordelli Jr. and many more.
 Finding reliable stats before the advent of Hudl and Max Preps has been a daunting task.

 We have slowly been working on digging up ‘Skins stats for posterity by combing through the 3,000 plus articles we have gathered going all the way back to the 1940s.
 In short, a never-ending work in progress made all the harder when the newspapers used to use ‘total season points scored’ with no breakdown of how those points were accrued.